scbd/clearing-house-documentation/docs/schemas.md

 # Schemas

-This document provides a list of schemas
+This document provides a comprehensive overview of the various schemas used in our API.
+Each schema represents a specific type of document or entity relevant to our system.
+The following table lists each schema for easy reference.

 | Title                  | Schema                                             |
 |------------------------|----------------------------------------------------|